uvalib/dspace_util/README.md

 ### `dspace_delete`

-Remove DSpace items by name or collection.
+Remove DSpace items by name or Collection.

 #### Usage